-Count 2 paragraphe: offending against the Betting and Gaming Act
+Count 2 paragraph e: offending against the Betting and Gaming Act

-The witness [witness 20] states, in summary (pv B03-595 and 596): "I bought lottery tickets, for 1 or 2 Euros apiece.
+The witness [witness 20] states, in summary (pv B03-595 and 596): "On occasion I bought lottery tickets, for 1 or 2 Euros apiece.
 The tickets are sold for sports [events] and sometimes door-to-door.
 They are to cover the expenses of arbiters and such things.
 The lottery is held on heroes' day.
-Because I participated in heroes' day [D] asked me to keep tabs on who had sold what and I was to pass this on to him.
+Because I participated in heroes' day [nickname defendant] asked me to keep tabs on who had sold what and I was to pass this on to him.
 Information about the lottery books, how much a person had or had not sold.
 I was to record that, my wife did.
 I told her what to write down.
-You could win a laptop computer or a bike, those kinds of things.
+You could win a laptop computer or a bike, those kinds of things."

-In a registered office of the TCC in The Hague four lottery tickets were seized for a lottery that took place in 2003 (pv B03-0015).
+In the registered office of the TCC in The Hague four lottery tickets were seized for a lottery that took place in 2003 (pv B03-0015).

-In the Netherlands administration, seized in both the dwelling of defendant [E] in [place 5], and the dwelling of defendant [defendant] in [place 3], there is an entry for 31 October 2007 of $\epsilon$ 6,100 with a description reading: "Given the lottery revenue to Sencholai" (pv B03-359).
+In the Netherlands administration, seized in both the dwelling of defendant [E] in [place 5], and the dwelling of defendant [A] in [place 3], there is an entry for 31 October 2007 of $\notin$ 6,100 with a description reading: "Given the lottery revenue to Sencholai/the lottery revenue given to Sencholai" (pv B03-359).

-The defendant [defendant] stated in court (ttz 21-09-2011): "If lottery revenue information was passed on to me, I would register it in my administration and pass it on.
-This did not occur monthly, but once in a while."
+The defendant [defendant] stated at trial (ttz 21-09-2011): "It is true that a lottery was organised on 14 January 2008.
+This is Pongal Day, Tamil New Year."

-On behalf of the defendants [C], [D] and [B] it was argued that no permit was required to organise the lotteries because they allegedly fell within the scope of the exception in article 7c of the Betting and Gaming Act.
+On behalf of the defendants [C], [defendant] and [B] it was argued that no permit was required to organise the lotteries because they allegedly fell within the scope of the exception in article 7c of the Betting and Gaming Act.
 The court dismisses this defence as this exception applies only to small lotteries organised by Netherlands associations.
-Neither the LTTE nor the TTC is an association under Netherlands law
+Neither the LTTE nor the TTC is an association under Netherlands law.